dynarithmic/twain_library/README.md

 ### Ok, how about a code sample?

 The simplest example is probably one that opens the TWAIN "Select Source" dialog, allows the user to choose the TWAIN device.
-Once chosen, the device acquires an image and saves the image as a BMP file.
+Once chosen, the device acquires an image and saves the image as a BMP file named "Test.bmp".
 Here is an entire C++ example that demonstrates this:

     #include "dtwain.h"
+    #include <iostream>

     int main()
     {
-        DTWAIN_SysInitialize();
+        // display DTWAIN version, just for fun std::cout << "Hello to DTWAIN " << DTWAIN_VERINFO_FILEVERSION << "\n";

+        // initialize and acquire image and save to BMP file DTWAIN_SysInitialize();
         DTWAIN_SOURCE Source = DTWAIN_SelectSource();
         if ( Source )